cohere-ai/sandbox-conversant-lib/README.md

 any pull requests.
 A link to sign the Cohere CLA will be generated the first time you make a pull request to a Cohere repository.

+In addition to guidelines around submitting code to this repository, [`CONTRIBUTORS.md`](CONTRIBUTORS.md) contains a walkthrough to help developers get started, as well as schematics that explain how `conversant` works under the hood. :wrench:

 ## License
 `conversant` has an [MIT License](LICENSE).